TheRacetrack/racetrack/docs/development/plugins-job-types.md

 The stub above will be replaced by user's code.
 `func Perform(input map[string]interface{}) (interface{}, error)` function is our interface between wrapper and user's code.
-User is only required to provide the function matching this interface.
+A job is only required to provide the function matching this interface.

 `go_wrapper/main.go` contains the main function setting up the server:
 <details>